 Ambassador School Programme

-The European Parliament Ambassador School Programme for post-primary schools was launched in Ireland in 2015 as a pilot programme.
-Now in its third year 40 schools across Ireland are taking part.
+The European Parliament Ambassador School Programme for post-primary schools was launched in Ireland in 2015 and now has 60 schools across Ireland taking part.

 Senior Ambassadors (teachers) take students through the Ambassador School Workbook provided by the European Parliament.

 Junior Ambassadors set up an EU Info Point which may be web-based or on school premises.